M1 Abrams: Prototypes

 Prototypes were delivered in 1976 by Chrysler and GM armed with the M68E1 105 mm gun.
-They entered head-to-head testing at Aberdeen Proving Ground, along with a Leopard 2 AV prototype for comparison.
-The Leopard 2 was found to meet U.S. requirements but was thought to cost more.
+They entered head-to-head testing at Aberdeen Proving Ground.
 The testing showed that the GM design was generally superior to Chrysler's, offering better armor protection, and better fire control and turret stabilization systems.
-These early preproduction prototypes were provisionally armed with the M68E1 105mm main gun while a preferred 120 mm gun and its ammunition were in their design and component development phase.
-These prototypes used a combination mount that allowed for evaluating both 105 mm and 120 mm guns.

 During testing, the power packs of both designs proved to have issues.
 The Chrysler gas turbine engine had extensive heat recovery systems in an attempt to improve its fuel efficiency to something similar to a traditional internal combustion engine.
-This proved not to be the case: the engine consumed much more fuel than expected, burning 890 L/100km.
+This goal was not achieved: the engine consumed much more fuel than expected, burning 890 L/100km.
 The GM design used a new variable-compression diesel design.

 By spring 1976, the decision to choose the GM design was largely complete.
 In addition to offering better overall performance, there were concerns about Chrysler's engine both from a reliability and fuel consumption standpoint.
 The GM program was also slightly cheaper overall at $208 million compared to $221 million for Chrysler.
 In July 1976, the Army prepared to inform Congress of the decision to move ahead with the GM design.
-All that was required was the final sign-off by the Secretary of Defense, Donald Rumsfeld.
+All that was required was the final sign-off by the U.S Secretary of Defense, Donald Rumsfeld.

+Back to the drawing board

+In July 1976 Defense Secretary Rumsfeld announced a four-month delay in the award of the XM1 contract.
+Over the Army's objections Rumsfeld had heeded his deputy's call to make a turbine engine a requirement of the XM1.

+Within days of the announced delay, GM was asked to present a new design with a turbine engine.
+According to Assistant Secretary for Research and Development Ed Miller, "It became increasingly clear that the only solution which would be acceptable to Clements and Currie was the turbine...
+It was a political decision that was reached, and for all intents and purposes that decision gave the award to Chrysler since they were the only contractor with a gas turbine."

+In the meantime, in September 1976 three West German Leopard 2AV prototypes were belatedly sent to Aberdeen for comparison testing.
+Germany had signed a somewhat vague memorandum of understanding in 1974 committing both parties toward commonality in tank parts.
+Germany had assumed that its tank would be evaluated against the GM and Chrysler's prototypes and that the best tank would be chosen for production.
+This misunderstanding arose from the fact that in public statements both countries had overrepresented the MOU as an agreement that Germany and the U.S. would select a common MBT.
+In reality, the U.S. Army was unwilling to choose a foreign tank unless it was obviously superior in design and cost.
+In any case, in evaluations the Leopard 2AV was found to meet U.S. requirements but was thought to cost more.
+The U.S. Army announced in January 1977 that Germany had withdrawn the tank from consideration.